The inertial Jacquet-Langlands correspondence: Introduction.

-\paragraph{} We heavily use the techniques developed in~\cite{BHJL} and~\cite{SecherreStevensJL}, which prove special cases of our results in the context of essentially tame endo-classes.
-The parametrization is constructed in section~3, applying the method of ``rigidification via a lift" developed in~\cite{canonicalwideextensions}.
+\paragraph{} To prove our theorems we heavily use the techniques developed in~\cite{BHJL} and~\cite{SecherreStevensJL}, which prove special cases of our results in the context of essentially tame endo-classes.
+The two invariants of a simple inertial class are constructed in section~3.
 To do this, we need to generalize some well-known properties of simple characters of~$\GL_n(F)$ to the nonsplit case, which we do in sections~2 and~3.
-Section~4 develops a character formula analogous to that in~\cite{BHJL}, keeping track of rigidifications throughout.
+Section~4 develops a character formula analogous to that in~\cite{BHJL}, keeping track of all choices.
 Then we prove the first of the theorems above, applying the method of~\cite{SecherreStevensJL} and a new technique to reduce to the split case.
-A comparison of character formulas then implies the supercuspidal case of the second theorem, and we deduce the general case as in section~$8$ of~\cite{SecherreStevensJL}.
+A comparison of character formulas then implies the supercuspidal case of the second theorem, and we deduce the general case applying a technique from~\cite[Section~8]{SecherreStevensJL}.

 \paragraph{} We end this introduction by pointing out that this paper does \emph{not} accomplish a local proof of the existence of the Jacquet--Langlands correspondence.
-The main problem is that the type is not directly related to the character, and even less so for non-cuspidal discrete series representations.
-Via~\cite{MSreps}, our parametrization of simple inertial classes can be made independent of the Jacquet--Langlands correspondence, and one could write down a map
+The main problem is that the type is not directly related to the character, and even less so for non-supercuspidal discrete series representations.
+Via~\cite{MSreps}, our parametrization of simple inertial classes can be given independently of the Jacquet--Langlands correspondence, and one could write down a bijection of simple inertial classes by specifying its behaviour on our two invariants.

-(using canonical $\beta$-extensions for~$G$ and~$H$) and prove directly it is a bijection.
 The problem would then be to prove that the representations in matching inertial classes satisfy the character identity.
 The method we use in the paper assumes the existence of the Jacquet--Langlands transfer and manages to compute enough character values to characterize it completely, but the proof of this characterization relies upon knowing the existence of the transfer.

 \paragraph{Acknowledgments.} I thank Toby Gee for suggesting the problem which led to my involvement with this subject, and Colin Bushnell, Guy Henniart, Vincent S\'echerre and Shaun Stevens for their advice and their interest in this work.
 The debt this paper owes to their ideas will be apparent to the reader, but this is a good place to acknowledge it explicitly.
 This work was supported by the Engineering and Physical Sciences Research Council [EP/L015234/1], The EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London, and Imperial College London.